Akshat-Gadiya/Projects/README.md

-Please check individual branches to see my projects
+Please check individual branches where it says main to see my projects